C7C8/Dotfiles/README.md

 best to ensure that all files here are of my own creation, but some resources (e.g. images, desktop backgrounds) may not be my own.
-If you verifiably own one of these files and object to its inclusion here, feel free to send me an email.
+If you verifiably own one of these files and object to its inclusion here, feel free to send me an email or raise an issue on the issue tracker.

+My naming convention is based on the names of Shivan capital ships from the *Freespace 2* universe: a *Moloch* is a light corvette, a *Sathanas* is a juggernaut, a *Ravana* is a destroyer, etc.

-Required programs:
+## Required Software

 * Dotrix (installation only)
 * Zsh